 Answering the call of nature is an integral part of wilderness camping and requires some heightened awareness of your surroundings.
-We dig a hole designated for this purpose when we camp and choose an area free of cactus, Prickly Poppy, rattlesnake hideouts, and watercourses.
+We dig a hole designated for this purpose when we camp choosing an area free of cactus or prickly plants, anthills, rattlesnake hideouts, and stay careful never to pollute a watercourse.

 As we have gotten older we have purchased a “throne” that fits nicely above the hole to support the buttocks and save the knees.
-Or better yet, we have a Thetford toilet in our truck camper.
-However, while hiking you need to improvise.
+Or better yet, we have a toilet in our truck camper.
+However, while hiking you must improvise.

 “Though she be but little, she is fierce!” – William Shakespeare

-If it had been a bee, she could have only bit me once, but a wasp has the luxury of stinging over and over.
+A bee could have only bit me once, but a wasp has the luxury of inflicting its painful assault over and over.
 This wasp was no slouch.
 It made sure both cheeks had equal opportunity to feel its fury.

 Oh dear ??